-^c School of Computation, Information and Technology, Technical University of Munich, Germany
+c School of Computation, Information and Technology, Technical University of Munich, Germany

-E-mail: maribel.acosta@rub.de
+E-mail: maribel.acosta@tum.de

 Abstract.
-Embedding based Knowledge Graph (KG) Completion has gained much attention over the past few years.
+Embedding based Knowledge Graph (KG) completion has gained much attention over the past few years.
 Most of the current algorithms consider a KG as a multidirectional labeled graph and lack the ability to capture the semantics underlying the schematic information.
-In a separate development, a vast amount of information has been captured within the Large Language Models (LLMs) which has revolutionized the field of Artificial Intelligence.
-KGs could benefit from these LLMs and vice versa.
-This vision paper discusses the existing algorithms for KG completion based on the variations for generating KG embeddings.
-It starts with discussing various KG completion algorithms such as transductive and inductive link prediction and entity type prediction algorithms.
-It then moves on to the algorithms utilizing type information within the KGs, LLMs, and finally to algorithms capturing the semantics represented in different description logic axioms.
-We conclude the paper with a critical reflection on the current state of work in the community and give recommendations for future directions.
+This position paper revises the state of the art and discusses several variations of the existing algorithms for KG completion, which are discussed progressively based on the level of expressivity of the semantics utilized.
+The paper begins with analysing various KG completion algorithms considering only factual information such as transductive and inductive link prediction and entity type prediction algorithms.
+It then revises the algorithms utilizing Large Language Models as background knowledge.
+Afterwards, it discusses the algorithms progressively utilizing semantic information such as class hierarchy information within the KGs and semantics represented in different description logic axioms.
+The paper concludes with a critical reflection on the current state of work in the community, where we argue that the aspects of semantics, rigorous evaluation protocols, and bias against external sources have not been sufficiently addressed in the literature, which hampers a more thorough understanding of advantages and limitations of existing approaches.
+Lastly, we provide recommendations for future directions.

-Keywords: Knowledge Graph Embeddings, Semantics in Knowledge Graph Embeddings, Large Language Models
+Keywords: Knowledge Graph Embeddings, Semantics in Knowledge Graph Embeddings, Large Language Models.